cmcunningham27/ORM-E-Commerce_Back_End/README.md

 I ran into moments where the request was not working properly, but I knew my code was correct.
 I used the console.log option when an error occured so I could be notified where the problem was coming from.
 I found that most of the time it was a single extra letter, or character.

 When attempting to do a product POST it wasn't working.
 I took a closer look and that's when it became noticable that I was putting the actual table column name in (tag_id) instead of what the original code that was given was calling it (tagIds).
 Once I made this change the POST went through just fine.

+When doing the POST request for products I noticed that the example req.body was missing "category_id", so I included that to make sure the product was connected to a category.
 ## Questions
 ---
 [GitHub Profile](https://github.com/cmcunningham27)